-Admit it; sometimes you want Arnold to just shut his fucking mouth and put bullets into bad guys.
+Also, sometimes you want Arnold to just shut his fucking mouth and put bullets into bad guys.
 You’re willing to forgo plot development, backstory, and awkward scenes where he tries to express emotion to a woman.
 It’s not every movie you want to see for the rest of your life, but sometimes you just want to chapter skip to the end of Commando and watch him go apeshit.
 That’s Wolfenstein 3D.
 That’s Spear of Destiny.

-And it’s not all totally mindless.
+It’s also not all totally mindless.
 Enemy AI manages to put up a good fight.
 Having distance factor heavily into the damage given or received helps keep you cycling between charging and running.
 Allowing enemies to hear your gunfire is another wonderful addition.
 It can get pretty tense to shoot a lone guard and hear a chorus of “Achtung!”s erupt from rooms nearby.
 I also love how they split up if the layout allows it, prompting them to come at you from different angles.
 I can’t count how many times I’ve taken out a group of guards, only to see that one has slipped away through the backdoor and is now trying to circle back on me.
 Sure, it means that I’m in more danger now, having lost track of a bad guy, but I loves me the chase!

 I call up the pistol, head for another corner, and check behind me.
 SS guy is in hot pursuit, zigzagging his way up the corridor.
-To far away to hit reliably – better let him catch up.
+Too far away to hit reliably – better let him catch up.
 I wait around the corner for a few seconds and peek out again.
 He’s much closer now, firing range, and I shoot.
 The first is a hit.
 He starts zigzagging again.
 I struggle to turn my view to keep up.
 Second misses.
 Third misses.
-Just one left now, and he’s definitely in range to kill me.
+Just one left now, and he’s definitely in range to waste me.
 He stops moving to raise his machine gun.
 It gives me the moment I need to get a bead on him.
 I plant the pistol’s sights on him, have a millisecond to send out a silent “Hope this works!” and press fire.
-He falls.
-I’m still alive.
+He falls and I’m still alive.

 As for Spear, it loses out for being the shorter twin of its popular older brother.
 It does nothing particularly wrong, it is just as good as the original, and it’s got a pretty sweet final level.
 It just suffers from Expansion-Pack-itis.
 “If I already bought this game, why should I pay money to buy it again?”
 If you played and loved Wolf, the Spear of Destiny awaits.
 If you haven’t checked out either, the original – with 60 levels compared to 20 here – is unquestionably the better value.